Wayland folding kayak !

 All you need to do is provide us with evidence of the price,

-including delivery to the UK and we'll do the rest.
+including delivery and we'll do the rest.
 As long-term

 of their range and other brands is second-to-none.